ThreatSense engine parameters setup

 Runtime packers – After being executed, runtime packers (unlike standard archive types) decompress in memory.
 In addition to standard static packers (UPX, yoda, ASPack, FSG, etc.), the scanner is able to recognize several additional types of packers through the use of code emulation.

 Select the methods used when scanning the system for infiltrations.
 The following options are available:

-Advanced heuristics/DNA signatures – Advanced heuristics are a unique heuristic algorithm developed by ESET, optimized for detecting computer worms and trojan horses and written in high-level programming languages.
+Advanced heuristics/DNA signatures – Advanced heuristics consist of a unique heuristic algorithm developed by ESET, optimized for detecting computer worms and trojan horses and written in high level programming languages.
 The use of advanced heuristics greatly increases the threat detection capabilities of ESET products.
 Signatures can reliably detect and identify viruses.
 Utilizing the automatic update system, new signatures are available within a few hours of a threat discovery.
 The disadvantage of signatures is that they only detect viruses they know (or slightly modified versions of these viruses).

 When a potentially unwanted application is detected, you can decide which action to take:

 While installing your ESET product, you can decide whether to enable detection of potentially unwanted applications, as shown below: